UX Design Course: Paris

 If you are an employee, your employer can pay a voluntary contribution and help finance your training by paying the rest.
 A connection from your employer to the EDEF space is required.

 If you are a job seeker, Pôle Emploi can provide support.
 A prior request must be made with your Pôle Emploi advisor.
 It is preferable to make the request 30 days before the start of your training.

 You also have the possibility of financing the remainder by credit card.

 However, do not hesitate to contact your company to find out if it can utilise its personal funds to help you finance training, or contact your National Job Centre (Pôle Emploi) advisor if you are a job-seeker.
 Indeed, many structures in France such as your region, Pôle Emploi, or AGEFIPH can help you finance your training.
 Your job-seeker advisor at Pôle Emploi will be able to direct you toward these different systems or offer you Individual Training Assistance (AIF).

-General Assembly is registered on the DataDock database and therefore meets the quality requirements set by French law.
+General Assembly France is a Qualiopi Training Center and therefore meets the quality requirements set by the French Vocational Training’s law.